-The Mission Control branch - or short: Micon - is the EATC's ops center of all running flight movements.
-The team of Micon always has an eye on what becomes necessary in case of unforeseen events.
+The mission controlling branch - or short: Mission Control - is the EATC's ops center of all running flight movements.
+The team of MSCN always has an eye on what becomes necessary in case of unforeseen events.

 Termez/Uzbekistan, 1:00 local